sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/google_sheets.md

 ## Data types

-The `dlt` normalizer uses the first row of data to infer types and attempts to coerce subsequent rows, creating variant columns if unsuccessful.
+The `data_load_tool` normalizer uses the first row of data to infer types and attempts to coerce subsequent rows, creating variant columns if unsuccessful.
 This is standard behavior.
-If `dlt` did not correctly determine the data type in the column, or you want to change the data type for other reasons, then you can provide a type hint for the affected column in the resource.
+If `data_load_tool` did not correctly determine the data type in the column, or you want to change the data type for other reasons, then you can provide a type hint for the affected column in the resource.
-Also, since recently, `dlt` no longer recognizes date and time types, so you have to designate it yourself as `timestamp`.
+Also, since recently, `data_load_tool` no longer recognizes date and time types, so you have to designate it yourself as `timestamp`.

 Use the `apply_hints` method on the resource to achieve this.
 Here's how you can do it: